Faizan-Khanx/FAIZAN-NET/README.md

 # FAIZAN NET - Subnet Calculation & Network Information Tool

 **FAIZAN NET** is a powerful network tool designed to help network administrators, engineers, and enthusiasts calculate and visualize subnets for both IPv4 and IPv6 addresses.
-It offers functionality for checking host statuses, scanning for open ports, and identifying operating systems using Nmap.
+It offers functionality for checking host statuses, scanning for open ports, and identifying operating systems.
 The tool also allows exporting results in CSV or JSON format for further analysis or reporting.

 ## Features

 - **Subnet Calculation**: Calculate detailed information for both IPv4 and IPv6 networks, including netmask, CIDR, broadcast address, and host range.
 - **Host Status Check**: Detect if hosts within the subnet are "UP" (online) or "DOWN" (offline).
-- **Port Scanning & OS Detection**: Use Nmap to scan hosts for open ports and identify operating systems.
+- **Port Scanning & OS Detection**: scan hosts for open ports and identify operating systems.
 - **Visualization**: Provide visual representations of subnets, showing binary representations of IP addresses, network addresses, and netmask.
 - **Export Data**: Export calculated subnet details to CSV or JSON format for easy sharing and further processing.
 - **Class-Based Subnet Classification**: Automatically classify subnets as Class A, B, C, D, or E for IPv4 networks.
 - **CIDR Notation Support**: Support for both IPv4 and IPv6 CIDR notation.
 FAIZAN NET allows you to calculate subnets and provide network information for both IP versions.
-- **Host Status Checks**: Check whether hosts are UP or DOWN in real-time, with color-coded output for easier visualization.
-- **Port Scanning & OS Detection**: Scan open ports and detect the operating system of each host in the network.
-- **Export Functionality**: Export your network information to either CSV or JSON formats for further analysis.
 - **Visual Representation**: Get a binary representation of the network and detailed host information, including IP range and netmask.
 - **Command-line Interface (CLI)**: Simple and user-friendly interface for easy input and output.